Ty-Thetravelguy/weather-way-mp2/README.md

 I ran the website through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 There are errors from Bootstrap, and warnings about the transform used in my css.

-I also tested my js through [JSLint](https://www.jslint.com/).
-I asked Chat GPT to run thorugh the warnings.
-I learnt that JSlnt doesn't like it when lines of code has more than 80 characters.
-I have my VS code set to 120 which i'm happy with.
-I also learnt that JSLint doesn't like single quote, but i've chosen to leave my JS with single quotes and that it doesn't seem to like the arrow function method.
-It seems it prefer the reidutional way for more complex function, but i don't think my funtion is very complex.
-There were a few spacing warning which I corrected and a peice of code which advised I should inclose in parentheses which I did.
+After running my JavaScript code through [JSLint](https://www.jslint.com/) I asked Chat GPT about the warnings, and I learned quite a bit about coding standards.
+JSLint has a preference for lines not exceeding 80 characters, but my setup in Visual Studio Code is tailored to 120 characters, which I prefer.
+It also emerged that JSLint has a penchant for double quotes over single quotes, yet I've opted to stick with single quotes for my JavaScript.
+Furthermore, while JSLint shows a preference for traditional function declarations over arrow functions for complex operations, I judged my functions to be straightforward enough not to warrant this adjustment.
+I made corrections for several spacing warnings identified by JSLint and also enclosed a specific piece of code in parentheses following its recommendation.
+See bugs to read more on mobile device bug which was solived after running my code through JSLint.

 I conducted extensive cross-browser testing, meticulously reviewing the website in various browsers.
 During this process, I systematically clicked on every link on each page to verify their functionality and ensure a consistent, error-free user experience across different platforms.